12 September 2017

 Men do not readily forget that which they have treasured up, that which they have meditated on…

 This is one of the biggest reasons why I wanted to blog my journey through Psalm 119.
 It’s amazing to me that one of the greatest worship leaders of our faith delighted so much in the Word of God.
-And what do artists do when they delight in something?
-They create art.
-That’s exactly what Psalm 119 is: a life-long masterpiece dedicated to a delight in the Word of God.
+And what do artists do when they delight in something? — they create art.
+That’s exactly what Psalm 119 is — it’s a life-long masterpiece dedicated to a delight in the Word of God.

 I’m curious to see what David saw.
 Why was David so full of genuine delight over God’s Word?

 Slowly but surely, I feel that I’m uncovering the riches that are found in this piece of art.
 I hope that you are too — and as we journey together, maybe we’ll find ourselves delighting and meditating on this treasure along with David.